choudharylakshyaveer/SeleniumThreadedAutomation/README.md

 # SeleniumThreadedAutomation

-Please first import the sql file in your database.
+Please first import the test.sql file in your database.